paulhth/CarMonitor/README.md

 🎓 **paul.horvath@student.upt.ro** 🎓

-The proposed project is a system which effectively scans the cars' real-time parameters (such as instant velocity, engine revelations per minute, engine consumption, oil level, coolant level etc), retrieves the data through an OBD-II reader which communicates via Bluetooth to the ESP-32 board.
+The proposed project is a system that effectively scans the cars' real-time parameters (such as instant velocity, engine revelations per minute, engine consumption, oil level, coolant level etc), retrieves the data through an OBD-II reader which communicates via Bluetooth to the ESP-32 board.
 The ESP-32 board then deploys the data to a web server hosted by itself, where a user with internet access can view the data and analyze it accordingly.
-This project is suitable for mulitple fleets owned by ride-sharing companies, which need an app to monitor their own cars and reduce maintanance cost.
+This project is suitable for multiple fleets owned by ride-sharing companies, which need an app to monitor their own cars and reduce maintenance cost.

 The project is developed on ESP-32 microcontroller on a NodeMCU-32S development board.
-This specific development board has the Wifi and bluetooth implemented by default, modules which are used at their full capabilities in this project.
+This specific development board has the Wifi and Bluetooth implemented by default, modules which are used at their full capabilities in this project.

 # Organizing the project